 Amos Yee is unlikely to be autistic; rather he may have a personality disorder.
 He is intentionally and maliciously making life hard for others including his own allies.
 Sensational claims and the lack of an rebuttal from both the government and autism NGOs make it easy for people to misunderstand and misinterpret autism.

-In 2012, the viral video of Alex Ong pushing an old lady off a bus made Eric realise that if autistics get in trouble, no autism NGO will help advocate for them.
+In 2012, the viral video of Alex Ong pushing an old lady off a bus made Eric realise that if autistics get in trouble, no autism organisation will advocate for them.
+Eric is working to change this situation.

 – https://www.facebook.com/eXAKR/posts/10211227457161109 [2019 apology letter explaining his background]